KuriRobot/Kuri-Documentation/guides/getting-started/connecting-to-kuri.md

 When that is finished (somewhere between about 5 and 30 minutes later), Kuri will automatically reboot.
 The power light should eventually turn solid again (and Kuri should make his startup chime noise).

+Note that only the newest software release allows you to ssh into your Kuri;
+ssh is turned off in older software releases.

 Once Kuri has updated successfully to the newest software release, he will stop checking for new updates (since there won't be any further releases